LethalCompanyCommunity/ModdingWiki/docs/dev/intermediate/asset-bundling.md

 ---
 prev: true
 next: false
-description: An intermediate overview of how to implement custom configs for your Lethal Company mods.
+description: An overview of how to create and load asset bundles in your plugin.
 ---

 # Asset Bundling